richardanaya/js_ffi/README.md

 A simple FFI library for invoking javascript functions from web assembly with Rust

+- [x] no code generation or special cargo components
 - [x] callbacks
 - [x] futures
 - [x] typed arrays